AjayAntonySureshRayan/Noon-Food-Launch_SQL-Analytics/README.md

 ```

 ### Count of all the users who were acquired in Jan 2025 and only placed one order in JAN and did not Place Any Other Order
+**Insights:** **A total of 33 customers were acquired in January 2025** but placed only one order that month and did not return, indicating low repeat engagement among newly acquired users.
+This pattern suggests the need to **analyze onboarding and post-purchase retention efforts** — especially to understand if these customers were promo-driven or lacked incentives for reordering.

 ```sql
 SELECT